 In Pajek, strongly connected components are computed using Network/Create Partition/Components/Strong, weakly using Network/Create Partition/Components/Weak.
 Result is represented by a partition - vertices that belong to the same component have the same number in the partition.
 Find the connected components in the dictionary of English words (dic28.net)!
 What is the number of components?
-17843

-Number of vertices in the largest component?
-1 (isolated vertex)
+17843 Number of vertices in the largest component?
+26038

-Extract and draw one of the smallest components.
+Size of the smallest component?
+1 (isolated vertex) Extract and draw one of the smallest components.